a-donat/Data-Science-Portfolio/README.md

 	1. My ability to apply Neural Networks to the field of computer vision.
 	2. My ability to prevent overfitting Neural Networks to training data through a variety of regularization techniques.
 	3. My ability to apply Neural Networks to multiclass classification problems.

 Libraries Used: tensorflow, keras, numpy, pandas, matplotlib

+Models: Convolutional Neural Network (CNN)

+## 8. Detecting Fake Pokemon Cards with a Convolutional Neural Network

+This project highlights the following:

+	1. My ability to apply Neural Networks to the field of computer vision.
+	2. My ability to prevent overfitting Neural Networks to training data through a variety of regularization techniques.
+	3. I used a different image distortion technique than I did in examples 6 and 7.
+WHEN CONSIDERED TOGETHER, these three projects demonstrate my ability to look at the training data and recognize which image distortion techniques will prevent overfitting a model to training data, and which image distortion techniques will lead to a loss of relevant information.

+Libraries Used: tensorflow, keras, numpy, pandas, matplotlib